Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference: Randomization procedures

+To flexibly explore the bias–variance trade-offs induced by different experimental designs, we require a method for continuously tuning the degree of treatment clustering within units.
+For illustrative purposes here, to facilitate smooth variation in intra-cluster correlation of treatment, we implement the procedure as cluster-level draws from a specified Dirichlet distribution, followed by within-cluster randomization according to a Multinomial distribution, parameterized by the Dirichlet draw.
+The Dirichlet distribution is a multivariate generalization of the Beta distribution, and so this procedure is parallel to taking a draw from a specified Beta distribution, and then randomizing within the cluster according to the Binomial distribution parameterized by the Beta draw.
+Alternative procedures could be used to achieve this goal, as long as the design used for sampling is known and ensures positive probability of assignment to each condition.

-We implement this procedure as cluster-level draws from a Dirichlet distribution, followed by within-cluster randomization according to a Multinomial distribution, parameterized by the Dirichlet draw.
-Distribution of treatment within clusters then follows a Dirichlet-multinomial distribution with $n$ trials; each condition follows a Beta-binomial distribution with $n$ trials.
+Distribution of treatment within clusters then follows a Dirichlet-multinomial distribution with $n$ trials; successes for each condition follow a Beta-binomial distribution with $n$ trials.
 The Dirichlet distribution is parameterized by $\mathbf{\alpha} = (\alpha_0, \dots, \alpha_M)$.

 We set all $\alpha_m$ as equal at $\bar{\alpha}$ so that unconditional expected probability of success of a given condition is $\frac{1}{M+1}$, regardless of the magnitude of each $\alpha_m$.
-This means that we only consider experimental designs where assignment probabilities are balanced, although in practice a researcher may wish to select from designs where, for example, a larger proportion of units are assigned to the control condition.
+This means that we only consider experimental designs where assignment probabilities are balanced across treatments over the experiment, although in practice a researcher may wish to select from designs where, for example, a larger proportion of units are assigned to the control condition.
 Lower values of $\bar \alpha$ are associated with greater overdispersion relative to the Multinomial distribution.

 Defining an indicator for each treatment level, intra-cluster correlation of treatment as a function of $\bar \alpha$ is the same for each treatment condition at a given level of $\bar \alpha$, and takes the form,